cnizzardini/cakephp-swagger-bake/README.md

 # SwaggerBake plugin for CakePHP4

 A delightfully tasty tool for generating Swagger documentation with OpenApi 3.0.0 schema.
-This plugin automatically builds your Swagger UI (v3.25.1) from your existing cake models and routes.
-A redoc option is also available.
+This plugin automatically builds your Swagger UI (v3.25.1) and ReDoc (2.0.0-rc.28) from your existing cake models and routes.

 - Creates paths from your [RESTful](https://book.cakephp.org/4/en/development/rest.html) routes.
 - Creates schema from your Entities and Tables.